Last Updated on October 5, 2022 by DMEditor

 The software allows you to observe trends, review future predictions, and understand your customers’ behaviors with detailed historical data.
 Similarweb analyzes over one billion search terms across more than 210 industries and has data on over three million brands.

 On its website, Similarweb also offers a quick and free tool for checking your website analytics.
 This provides insights into just a fraction of the information Similarweb provides with its full software– such as total visits, average visit duration, page clicks per visit, similarly ranked sites, and much more.

 Comscore calls itself an “Audience measurement company” and was founded in the hopes of demystifying the evolving disruptions in media.
 It partners with giants in the industry, including television networks, digital media properties, agencies, and film studios.
 The company has over 1,700 employees and is based in the USA, with offices worldwide.

 In short, Comscore is an analytics partner for planning, transacting, and evaluating media across many different channels.
 They provide transformative data science and audience insights across categories such as linear TV, over-the-top (OTT), digital, and theatrical viewership for cinema.

-Businesses that cater to cross-platform audiences can also rely on Comscore to help them optimize their distribution and understand the best strategies for their advertising.
+Businesses that cater to cross-platform audiences can also rely on Comscore to help them optimize their distribution and understand the best strategies for their advertising (or advertising agencies).

 Similarweb vs. Comscore: Their Key Features and Pricing Compared